-Trump’s Chief of Staff, Mark Meadows, Infected With Coronavirus
+Trump Chief of Staff Mark Meadows Infected With Coronavirus

 The chief of staff was at the Trump campaign headquarters with the president on Tuesday without a mask, and returned on Wednesday also without a mask, two people familiar with the situation said.

-The people familiar with the matter asked not to be identified because the two cases had not been announced.
+The people familiar with the matter asked not to be identified because the cases had not been announced.

 More than three dozen people associated with the president or the White House have been infected by the virus, including the president, his wife, Melania, and his youngest son, Barron.
 Vice President Mike Pence’s chief of staff, Marc Short, and other aides tested positive for the virus late last month, shortly before the election.